How to choose the right rug for your space

 The Clarke Collection Interiors

 Rugs are such a beautiful way to add both a decorative and functional design element to your home.
-They provide soundproofing and insulative qualities, and can create a sensory, comforting experience as you move from room to room.
+They set the foundation for a space- defining zones and anchoring furniture pieces, bring in pattern and texture, provide soundproofing and insulative qualities, and create a sensory, comforting experience as you move from room to room.

 01 ] SCALE

-In a bedroom, the rug should start a small distance from the bedsides and extend well beyond the foot of the bed.
+In a bedroom, the rug should start a small distance from the bedsides- between 200-600mm and extend well beyond the foot of the bed- at least at least 500mm showing.
 The rug should be at least the width of the bedsides, but if not, only slightly narrower.

 For the living room, the rug should either have all lounge and armchair feet sitting on the rug, or at least the front two legs.
-Keep the borders of the rug away from the edges of the room on all sides- at least 20-30cm.
+Keep the borders of the rug away from the edges of the room on all sides- at least 200-300mm.
+The living room rug is key to anchoring all of the furniture pieces in the room- the sofas, armchairs, coffee table and side tables- and when the scale of the rug is too small it can leave these pieces feeling like they are ‘floating’ in the space and make the room seem smaller than what it is.

 This beautiful bedroom is grounded with a grand scale rug of the perfect proportions.
 Design credit: Intimate Living Interiors